 5) Brand image and influencer marketing

 Even before social media dominated our lives, Arnault and his team created campaigns that had the habit of appearing in popular media and culture.
 At the moment, few people in the world have not heard of the companies that fall under LVMH.
-This is because the LVMH team has effectively created a positive brand image to everyone around the world.
-They also used influencer marketing as a way to get the word out there about their brand, even before Instagram, TikTok, Facebook, or Snapchat were a thing.
+This is because the LVMH team has effectively created a positive brand image for everyone around the world.
+They also used influencer marketing as a way to get the word out there about their brand.
+Even before Instagram, TikTok, Facebook, or Snapchat were a thing.

-By having companies that reach all sectors, Arnault and his team have been able to target audiences that he would not have had been able to if he had stuck with his original business plan.
-Since LVMH has been aiming to reach a younger audience and a generation that seems less interested in product ownership, they needed to jump on influencer marketing to reach that audience.
+By building companies that reach all sectors, Arnault and his team have been able to target audiences.
+That he would not have had been able to if he had stuck with his original business plan.
+Since LVMH has been aiming to reach a younger audience and a generation that seems less interested in product ownership.
+They needed to jump on influencer marketing to reach that audience.

 In 2019, they officially decided to extend their relationship with influencers by collaborating with Youtuber Emma Chamberlain and model Karlie Kloss to present the brand’s image through their social media platforms.
 This was a smart move.
-The LMVH team did their research and knew that they needed to embrace influencer marketing as part of their communications strategies.
-The reasoning for this was presented in a study from McKinsey and Variety, showing that consumers who get recommendations from someone they trust and relate with are 50% more likely to lead to conversion.
+The LMVH team did their research.
+They knew that they needed to embrace influencer marketing as part of their communications strategies.
+The reasoning for this was presented in a study from McKinsey and Variety.
+Showing that consumers who get recommendations from someone they trust.
+Relate with are 50% more likely to lead to conversion.
 This study also showed that the younger generation identified more with famous YouTubers and social media influencers than with celebrities.

 6) Learn from mistakes

 Through time and research, LVMH acquired Sephora in 1997 and enhanced its distributorship to approximately 2,300 retail stores with over 30,00 employees operating across 33 countries.
-With so many sectors included under the LVMH conglomerate, Sephora currently sits in LVMH’s Selective Retailing division to transform consumer’s shopping experience into a unique one.
+With so many sectors included under the LVMH conglomerate.
+Sephora currently sits in LVMH’s Selective Retailing division to transform consumer’s shopping experience into a unique one.
 The division focuses on luxury products, in-store services, digitization, and personalization.
-At the moment, Sephora represents about 45% of LVMH’s business in the United States alone and has continued pursuing expansion of its online presence globally.
+At the moment, Sephora represents about 45% of LVMH’s business in the United States alone.
+It has continued pursuing expansion of its online presence globally.